Rideshare driver killed while changing tire on I-10 after dropping off rider, family only tells 13

 "I just want to tell the world that my mom was a beautiful soul.
 Beautiful, beautiful soul, and she loved being here.
 She loved just living life and experiencing life.
 The person that took her life - turn yourself in, please," Jamaica Gardner said.

 Houston police say the driver who hit her did not stop and left the scene.
-Jeffree Gardiner has a message for the person who killed his wife.
+Jeffree Gardner has a message for the person who killed his wife.

 For more on this story, follow Rosie Nguyen on Facebook, Twitter and Instagram.